JeremiePr/PlumeTesting/README.md

 ## General info

-PlumeTesting is a very light testing library
+PlumeTesting is a very light testing library.

-I was bored so I wanted to create a very easy to use test library in Node.js The purpose was to make it as lightweight as possible
+I was bored so I wanted to create a very easy to use test library in Node.js.
+The purpose was to make it as lightweight as possible.

 ## Technologies